eimparas/TR069-Bot/README.md

 The target future set will be the following
 * Display on discord message xDSL statistics ,
 * on request display graffs of these statistics
-* Allert Network admin for any issues (high error rates , CGNAT , etc )
+* Alert Network admin for any issues (high error rates , CGNAT , etc )
 * and more...